CSS

 Text overflow

-The text-overflow CSS property sets how hidden overflow content appears to users.
-The property can clip content, truncate content with an ellipsis (…), or truncate with a custom string.
+The text-overflow CSS property sets how hidden overflow content is signaled to users.

 Text stroke and fill (compatibility prefixes)